This post is also available in: Persian

 - ensure that any training certificates, diplomas or degrees are recognized as being equivalent to Quebec standards by a Quebec regulatory body, with degrees required for the NOC skill level 0, A and B

-- submit test results from an accredited institution proving your French and English language skills meet the minimum requirements according to Canadian Language Benchmark standards – having level 7 skills for French and Level 5 skills for English
+- submit test results from an accredited institution proving your French and English language skills meet the minimum requirements according to Canadian Language Benchmark standards – level 7 for French and 5 for English

-- submit the number of children, under the age of 19, who will be immigrating with you
+- submit the number of children, under the age of 19 immigrating with you

-- prove that you are able to be financially self-sufficient, and assure the province that you have adequate funds to support you and your family, for at least the first 3 months after you arrive in Quebec, by signing a contract indicating so
+- prove that you are able to be financially self-sufficient, and have adequate funds to support you and your family, for at least the first 3 months after you settle

 - be prepared to submit to a medical exam and get a police check as part of your application process